SirAlexiner/Globeboard/README.md

 - **Language:** Go

 ### Deployment

+Project is hosted on NTNU Openstack: [NTNU Openstack](http://10.212.171.74:8080/)

+Must be connected to NTNU Internal Network to access.

 - **Platform:** OpenStack
 - **Containerization:** Docker Compose
     - **Description:** Services are containerized using Docker Compose to facilitate easy deployment and scaling.